B1tWhys/sqlite-parser/README.md

 Just playing around with sqlite.
 I wrote a parser from scratch that traverses the table/index btrees in a sqlite database file to find a specific record.

+A detailed writeup of this project is available on my blog.
+(Check it out!)[https://skylerarnold.com/blog/sqlite-the-hard-way]

 ## Usage

 Clone the repo and run `python3 parse_table.py`.
 It'll run the equivalent of these 2 sql queries against the included `example.db` file: